-Soil compaction, soil layering and excessive thatch buildup are common.
-This product is available in hard copy or PDF format.
+Soil compaction, soil layering and excessive thatch buildup are common problems on home lawns in Michigan.

 Soil compaction, soil layering and excessive thatch buildup are common problems on home lawns in Michigan.
 These conditions do not allow adequate water movement into the soil, drainage of water through the soil profile, adequate oxygen in the soil or easy root growth.
 The results are shallow rooting, inefficient water use and poor turf health.